 Do you put yourself in boxes?
 You probably do even if you are not comfortable admitting it.
 The thing about boxes is that it helps people feel more comfortable.
 And comfort is your worst enemy when it comes to growing personally.
 Boxes come with predefined rules and values.
 For e.g. the “shy guy” box means that you can acceptably decline activities like dancing or public speaking which are usually practiced by more outgoing people per say.
 You put yourself in this box so it makes it easier to accept your weaknesses aka. public speaking and dancing.
 The problem with this however is that we are avoiding problems and failures which ultimately help us become better.

-So what do you do if not put yourself in boxes? the answer is not to completely throw away the boxes but rather keep them as generic as possible.
+So what do you instead of putting yourself in boxes? the answer is not to completely throw away the boxes but rather keep them as generic as possible.
 For e.g. the “I am a guy” box is generic, as a guy I may like or dislike, be good at or not good at, but I will only discover this with experience.
 In this way you are not pulled down by restrictions inherited by a narrower box.

 So there it is.
 Three powerful ways to create a personal values list that will help you reach happiness and success in life.
 Remember happiness and success is relative.
 Choose the right values and you will live a fruitful life; choose the wrong values however and you will find yourself in a constant loop of chasing things out of your control.
 Essentially you will be a slave to the outside world.